This post may contain affiliate links. Please read my disclosure.

 - If you notice air bubbles in the chocolate croissants, just pop them and lightly flour where the bubbles were.

-Other Breakfast Recipes
+Other Recommended Recipes

-If you’ve tried these chocolate croissants or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
-You can also follow me on Facebook, Instagram, Pinterest and YouTube to see more tasty meals and anything else I'm up to.
+If you’ve tried these homemade chocolate croissants or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
+You can also follow me on Facebook, Instagram, TikTok, Pinterest and YouTube to see more tasty meals and anything else I'm up to.

 Chocolate Croissants